aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/range/_index.md

 Using an SDK is the best way to speed up the development.
 An SDK takes care of low-level details and lets you focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words Cloud SDKs.

-The following set of **Code Examples** for various SDKs demonstrates how to use this REST API in your projects:
+The following set of **Code Examples** for various SDKs demonstrates how to use this REST API in your projects.

-**Use case 1: Get text from the first two paragraphs in the document.**
+### Use case 1.
+Get text from the first two paragraphs in the document.

 {{< tabs tabTotal="4" tabID="13" tabName1="C#" tabName2="Android" tabName3="Swift" tabName4="Go" >}}
 {{< tab tabNum="1" >}}